Small Chicken Bacon Ranch

 - .Small Build Your Own

 Let's get creative!
-You pick the size an toppings, we make the work of art!$12.99
+You pick the size an toppings, we make the work of art!$13.99

 - .Small Traditional Cheese*